GeoMigrata/dotMigrata/USAGE.md

 ### Key Points for Custom Person Types

 - **Inherit from `PersonBase`**: All custom person types must inherit from the abstract `PersonBase` class
-- **Use pattern matching**: Access custom properties using `is` pattern matching in calculators
+- **Implement `IPersonGenerator<TPerson>`**: Create a custom generator for your person type
+- **Single type per world**: The framework enforces that all persons in a simulation are the same type
 - **Thread safety**: Ensure custom properties are immutable (use `init` instead of `set`)
 - **Tags support**: All person types inherit `Tags` property from `PersonBase` for consistent categorization
 - **Factory pattern**: Consider creating factory methods for complex initialization

-### Generating Custom Person Types with PersonFactory
+### Generating Custom Person Types

-Version `0.5.1-beta` adds support for generating custom person types using the `PersonFactory` property in `GeneratorConfig`.
-This allows you to specify how custom properties should be generated for your custom person types.
+Version `0.5.2-beta` provides a type-safe way to generate custom person types by implementing the `IPersonGenerator<TPerson>` interface.
+This approach is cleaner and more flexible than the deprecated PersonFactory pattern.

 ```csharp
 using dotMigrata.Core.Entities;